abtin/notes/2021/Dec.md

 - As soon as there is an executable, it's best to build a deployment model. docker-compose or local kubernetes are great as a starting point.

+### Dec 14, 2021

+#### Thoughts

+- Got a great positive feedback by having deployment ready as soon as the first running version of the code is built.